asaelbarilan/GMM/README.md

 ## Description

-I Created a simple example for Bivariate GMM,which is an nsupervised learning algorithm,and a use case of EM algorithem.
+I Created a simple example for Bivariate GMM,which is an unsupervised learning algorithm,and a use case of EM algorithem.
 It can be used for clustering of data.

 ## Getting Started